aanyabhandari3/YQuantum-capgemini-hartford-Qbitz/README.md

 # Quantum Insurance Portfolio Optimization (Alpha-VQE)

-This project uses **Alpha-VQE**, a hybrid quantum-classical variational algorithm, to optimize an insurance portfolio by selecting a subset of properties that:
+This project uses **VQE**, a hybrid quantum-classical variational algorithm, to optimize an insurance portfolio by selecting a subset of properties that:

 - Maximize return
 - Minimize correlation-based risk